 Additionally, Victoria has experience advising on contractual disputes, professional negligence disputes, defamation claims and contempt of Court applications.

-Victoria has a STEP Advanced Certificate in Trust Disputes and is an affiliate member of STEP and is a regular contributor of articles on the Firm's website.
+Victoria is an affiliate member of the Society of Trust and Estate Practitioners (STEP) and has a STEP Advanced Certificate in Trust Disputes.
+Victoria is also a member of the Association of Contentious Trust and Probate Specialists (ACTAPS) and is a regular contributor of articles on the Firm's website.

 - Advising a beneficiary in relation to an inter-generational Will trust dispute where the Will trust holds investment companies thought to be worth approximately £50 million.